andreafabrizi/DNSProxy/README.md

 messaging between base-station and "client" airplanes over satellite link, and protect myself while surfing TOR by avoiding DNS/UDP leaks.

-First _niche_ use-case: DNS UDP messages were lost within the satellite pipe but migrating that class of traffic on standard DNS/TCP was not an option as the platform was not able to receive such datagrams, hence I came up inventing this hybrid "transport and caching protocol" to carry the precious information.
+First _niche_ use-case: UDP datagrams were sometimes lost within the satellite pipe but migrating DNS traffic on standard DNS/TCP was not an option as the airplane platform was not configured to receive opportunely.
+This situation inspired me the invention (and ISP-scale production testing) of an hybrid "transport and caching protocol" albe to carry DNS information up in the sky.

+As a first goal, DNSProxy took take care of "shortening answers" to a minimal workable set, equivalent BIND's "minimal-responses=yes" with a further layer of "compression", algorithm very similar to one used today by CloudFlare DoH (used to alter the response received from upstream resolver and _always provide one singe A record_ even in case of longer original responses).

 The second source of inspiration came from the observation of another common and well-known issue: TOR privacy leaks.
 One candidate protocol to try out was